 Designer Adrián Martínez created the installation architecture featuring all four muses, and 3D creative KJ Walker transformed one muse into the wearable face and headdress.

 Just like clothing and objects in the real world, many of the assets I used within the Muses 2 performance were created by other artists.
-The difference being in the metaverse that I can trace the creator of all the assets and thank them here.
+The difference being that in the metaverse I can trace the creator of all the assets and credit them.
 In fact, we see the boundaries of Vueltta as a collective as being very fluid.
 The algorithms in our artifical intelligence models are justifiably artists within our collective, as are all the creators who contributed wearables and emotes to the project.

 Special thanks go to: